Sticksword/SQL-and-Git-cheatsheet/README.md

 ## Git stuff

-### Updating the branch you are in with the master branch
+#### Updating the branch you are in with the master branch
 * `git checkout master`
 * `git pull`
 * `git checkout branch-to-update`
 * `git rebase master`
 (merge as necessary using `git add <files>` and `git rebase --continue`

+#### Removing files
+* `git clean -f` removes files that are not tracked
+* `git checkout .` removes files that are tracked
+* `git reset --hard` removes staged and unstaged tracked files

 ## SQL stuff

+Good explanation of SQL joins: http://stackoverflow.com/questions/406294/left-join-vs-left-outer-join-in-sql-server

 ```
 CREATE TABLE <table-name> (